developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/samples/app-manager/index.md

 2. Enter the path to an APK file that you have placed on your device.  /sdcard/Battery Sample Application.apk
   ![img](2_2.png)
   >Note:
-  >To place an APK file on the device connect the device to to you computer over USB as a "Medea Device" and copy an APK to your device.
+  >To place an APK file on the device connect the device to to you computer over USB as a "Media Device" and copy an APK to your device.
 3. Click "Set"
 4. Check the status field.
   ![img](2_3.png)